geniussoftwarecore/gsc/replit.md

 # Overview

 This is a professional company website for "Genius Software Core" - a software development company specializing in mobile apps, web development, graphic design, digital marketing, smart solutions, and ERPNext systems.
-The platform is built as a modern, Arabic-language (RTL) corporate website to showcase services, portfolio items, client testimonials, and provide contact functionality.
+The platform is built as a modern, Arabic-language (RTL) corporate website with advanced interactive animations and micro-interactions to showcase services, portfolio items, client testimonials, and provide contact functionality.

-The application follows a full-stack architecture with a React frontend and Express.js backend, using PostgreSQL for data persistence and a clean, component-based design system.
+The application follows a full-stack architecture with a React frontend and Express.js backend, using PostgreSQL for data persistence and a clean, component-based design system enhanced with Framer Motion for smooth animations.

 # User Preferences